27th Infantry Division (United States): Formation

 In the spring of 1918, the division began its movement toward embarkation camps, and shipped out on 20 April 1918.
 The division's advance detachment left Hoboken on 2 May and arrived at Brest, France, 10 May 1918.
 Late in June the last units of the 27th Division had arrived safely overseas.

 Western Front

 From the arrival of the first troops to the Western Front until 24 July, the division spent its time undertaking its final stages of training under British mentors in Picardy and Flanders.
 On 25 July, the 27th Division, excluding its artillery brigade and ammunition train, occupied the Dickebusch Lake and Scherpenberg sectors in Flanders.

 In just over a month, this operation merged into the Ypres-Lys action, and then, from 19 August to 3 September, the 27th was on its own.

+107th Infantry Regiment, 27th Division, following tanks near Beauquesnes, Somme, September 1918.